Company leaders understand that “getting closer to the customer” is crucial to growth.

 When recruiting candidates, we promote from within the company through an active development program.
 We also target existing customers for referrals, and we source from vendors, direct or indirect competition.
 But no matter the source, the candidate must have a record of success in previous customer-facing roles.

-We also look for individuals that have a strong online presence through LinkedIn, Twitter, and other outlets.
+We also look for individuals that have a strong online presence through LinkedIn.
 This gives us a chance to view how they work, what they take pride in, and what they view as success.

 Skills to Look For